Django security releases issued: 1.11.5 and 1.10.8

-In accordance with our security release policy, the Django team released Django 1.10.3, Django 1.9.11, and 1.8.16.
-These releases addresses two security issues detailed below.
+In accordance with our security release policy, the Django team is issuing Django 1.11.5 and Django 1.10.8.
+These release addresses the security issue detailed below.
 We encourage all users of Django to upgrade as soon as possible.

 Affected supported versions

 - Django master development branch

 - Django 1.11

 - Django 1.10

 Per our supported versions policy, Django 1.9 is no longer supported.
 Django 1.8 is unaffected.

 Patches to resolve the issues have been applied to Django's master development branch and the 1.11 and 1.10 release branches.
 The patches may be obtained from the following changesets:

 - Django 1.11.5 (download Django 1.11.5 | 1.11.5 checksums)